 Support of Full Duplex operation

-Define maximum transmit power for both eNB and UE in compliance with the regulations
+Define Wide Area eNB class

+Define PC3 UE power class

 Update the related 3GPP E-UTRA technical specifications to include support for the new band

+Note: the definition of this band will not impose new requirements on existing bands

-Specify and modify core requirements (e.g. UE power class, Additional Maximum Power Reduction (A-MPR), Reference sensitivity, blocking performance) and specifications for the new LTE band to support UE categories 1-4, M1&M2 and/or UE NB1&NB2 in a Release-independent way.
+Specify and modify core requirements (e.g. UE power class, Additional Maximum Power Reduction (A-MPR), Reference sensitivity, blocking performance) and specifications for the new LTE band to support UE categories M1&M2 and/or UE NB1&NB2 in a Release-independent way from Rel 13.

 Objective of Performance part WI